xenify-io/litepaper/README.md

 ## ◽️ Costs of Swapping on Xenify

 Xenify offers a groundbreaking token swap solution that not only simplifies cross-chain transactions but also rewards its users, all the while nurturing the expansion of its ecosystem.
-Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native chain rewards to veXNF holders, and ensure the continuous development of the protocol.
+Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native chain rewards to XNF stakers, and ensure the continuous development of the protocol.

 Here's how it works: When a user initiates a token swap on Xenify, they can choose to pay an optional 0.5% swap fee.
 This fee is strategically allocated to encourage future growth and incentivise user engagement.
-On chains where XNF has been deployed, 50% of the swap fee will be distributed as rewards among veXNF holders in the form of native chain tokens.
-The remaining 50% is strategically utilised to ensure the expansion through our Partner Fee Sharing Programme.
-This initiative will involve half of the fees being allocated to our team to bolster Xenify's ongoing development, marketing, and outreach efforts, and the remaining 50% being sent to partner projects that sign up to Xenify’s Fee Sharing Programme.
+On chains where XNF has been deployed, 50% of the swap fee will be utilised for the proliferation of XNF liquidity, and the remaining 50% will be distributed as rewards among veXNF holders in the form of native chain tokens.

 By paying the nominal 0.5% swap fee on chains where XNF is deployed, you not only expedite your transaction but also secure an allocation of XNF from the protocol's daily mint cycle.
 These XNF tokens are locked for 1 year and distributed among swap participants as veXNF.
 This unique ERC-721 non-fungible token (NFT) will represent your XNF holdings, which can be withdrawn at the end of the lockup period.

-But here's the exciting part, by holding veXNF you unlock additional gains in the form of native chain rewards based on your earning power.
+And here's the exciting part, by holding veXNF you unlock additional gains in the form of native chain rewards based on your earning power.
 These rewards are distributed at the close of each daily cycle.
 In essence, by simply executing a swap on Xenify, you have the incredible opportunity to rake in native chain tokens such as BNB and ETH on a daily basis!

+But that’s not all!
+The swap fee has also been designed to support the expansion of Xenify through our innovative Fee Sharing Programme.
+This initiative provides an exciting opportunity for partner projects to earn a share of the swap fees generated on their native tokens.
+This way, we can encourage more projects to join our ecosystem and empower their users to reap the benefits of Xenify.
+With 25% of the swap fee shared equally between the partner project and Xenify, we establish a mutually advantageous relationship that supports the partner project and bolsters Xenify's ongoing development, marketing, and outreach efforts.

+In short, the Xenify Fee Sharing Programme strategically leverages the swap fee to align incentives between swap participants, veXNF holders, partners, and the protocol itself - facilitating sustainable growth for all.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)